Quickstart

 )

-await computer.run() # Connect to the sandbox
+await computer.run() # Launch & connect to the sandboxfrom computer import Computer

 computer = Computer(